xXedwardXx/twitter_llm_wellbeing/README.md

 # twitter_llm_wellbeing

-Various code blocks constituting a data analytics pipeline extracting tweet data and analysing well-being using an LLM.
+Various code blocks constitute a data analytics pipeline extracting tweet data and analysing well-being using an LLM.

-The porject...
+The project...

+nb: Some degree of data wrangling and iterative batch processing was required to acquire a dataset of tweets published by 'resident users', and the interaction with the LLM was carried out as a one-off exercise for the full dataset, hence the pipeline is delineated into multiple applications/files.

-For each file within the repository, the name of the file, a link to the file, and an explination of the file and its contents is given below:
+For each file within the repository, the name of the file, a link to the file, and an explanation of the file and its contents are given below:

 ---